 I have never seen so many pregnant women in one place or so many moms pushing their strollers while pregnant.

 I don’t remember why I went to the mall, but I returned empty-handed because I couldn’t handle all the pregnancies.
 Yes, I may be exaggerating a little, but all I saw were pregnant women at every turn.

 We had just been married less than a year, and I desired to have children on our wedding night if it was possible.
-My expectation was shaped by my own desire to get pregnant ASAP!
 All I saw were pregnant women everywhere all the time.

 I bet you are wondering, why was I so desperate to get pregnant so soon?

 To understand the present or future, we must sometimes take a step back into the past.
 However much we don’t want to re-live those horrible feelings and experiences.